PRAIRIES-AB-Oilsands-flyover_Amber-Bracken_TheNarwhal37

 Before that, Saskatchewan, along with Manitoba and Ontario, brought a constitutional challenge of the federal carbon price to the Supreme Court of Canada.
 The court ruled the carbon price was valid, and underscored that it is not, in fact, a tax.

-As the price is set to rise, those governments (largely, but not exclusively, conservative) are increasing calls for a pause while citing rising costs.
-Economists, however, say that carbon pricing is the lowest cost form of regulating emissions, can be highly effective and help fund new green projects.
+Economists say carbon pricing is the lowest cost form of regulating emissions, can be highly effective and help fund new green projects.

-As a federal election looms, and with the Liberals holding on to a minority government which now lacks the guaranteed support of the NDP, the federal Conservatives will continue to push the levy to the forefront.
+As a federal election looms, and with the Liberals holding on to a minority government which now lacks the guaranteed support of the NDP, it remains to be seen how much the industrial carbon price takes centre stage.

 We’ll be keeping an eye on the carbon tax and how this pricing affects both people and the environment, among other stories about the natural world that matter most.
 Sign up for our weekly newsletter to stay informed!